mayur4279/SOLVITA-Practical-Round/Infrastructure-as-Code/README.md

-## Hello There is a Infrastructure-as-Code Section.
+### Hello This is a Infrastructure-as-Code Section.

 ### Kindly use the above URL to find the architecture diagram lucidchart.